ranon-rat/ranon-rat/README.md

-<h1> Hello I am ranon-rat</h1>
+# Hello I am ranon-rat

-## i code in  node.js,arduino, and golang,that languages you normally see in my repositores
+## i programm in nodejs , javascript , golang && arduino

 <h4>I am a programmer of 15 years old i really like coding </h4>
 <h4>normally you gona see creative things like a music generator or discord bot but</h4>
 <h4>is not the only thing i do , sometimes i like to make tcp servers or web pages .</h4>